Battle of Britain (film): Critical reviews

 In the United Kingdom, filming of the aerial battle scenes over London and the home counties generated considerable interest.
 Pre-release publicity included the film's quad posters on prominent billboard locations and features in The Sunday Times magazine and local press.
-However, the film was released at a time when anti-war feeling stirred by the Vietnam War was running high, and there was also cynicism among post-war generations about the supposed heroism of those who participated in the Battle of Britain.
+However, the film was released at a time when anti-war feeling stirred by the Vietnam War was running high, and there was also cynicism among post-war generations about the heroism of those who participated in the Battle of Britain.
 The film's premiere was held at the Dominion Theatre in London on 15 September 1969 and was attended by 350 Battle of Britain veterans, including Air Chief Marshal Lord Dowding.

-The film received mixed reviews in the UK and was not received well by American critics. in Britain, the Evening Standard called it "an absorbing rather than a stirring film", The Times wrote that it was "a discreet mixture of all possible approaches, tastefully done, not unintelligent, eminently respectable, and for the most part deadly dull", and The Guardian called it "neither a very good movie nor a very formidable piece of history".
+The film received mixed reviews in the UK and was not received well by American critics.
+In Britain, the Evening Standard called it "an absorbing rather than a stirring film", The Times wrote that it was "a discreet mixture of all possible approaches, tastefully done, not unintelligent, eminently respectable, and for the most part deadly dull", and The Guardian called it "neither a very good movie nor a very formidable piece of history".
 Vincent Canby of The New York Times wrote that the film is an "homage to those airmen who, in 1940, broke the back of the threatened Nazi invasion.
 It is also one of those all-star non-movies, of a somewhat lower order than The Longest Day, that attempt to recapitulate history, but add nothing to one's understanding.
 The mixture of minor-key fiction and restaged fact is – for me, anyway – never particularly satisfying, since it is denied the prerogatives and possibilities of both the documentary and the fiction film."

 In the Chicago Tribune, Gene Siskel stated: "We believe American film audiences are no longer impressed by casts of thousands and budgets of millions.
 Unfortunately, Harry Saltzman, who produced The Battle of Britain, disagrees.
 The film is a 12-thousand-megadollar bomb that features 100 vintage planes eating up 40 minutes of film.
 The film has absolutely no dramatic interest in the other 93 minutes, and I challenge the notion that it is worth seeing just for the aerial sequences."
 Siskel later placed the film on his list of the twenty worst films of 1969, remarking that "the planes had the only good lines in the film."
 Roger Ebert wrote that "the aerial scenes are allowed to run forever and repeat themselves shamelessly, until we're sure we saw that same Heinkel dive into the sea (sorry – the "drink") three times already.
 And the special effects aren't all that good for a movie that cost $12,000,000."
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 67% based on 9 reviews, with an average score of 5.8/10.